AlirezaRoshanzamir/continuous-delivery-course/8-build-and-deployment-scripting/presentation.md

 ------
 ### An Overview of Build Tools: Rake
 The dominant Ruby build tool, Rake, came about as an experiment to see if **Make**'s functionality could be easily reproduced by creating an **internal DSL** in Ruby.
 Rake has no understanding of anything except **tasks** and **dependencies**.
 However, since Rake scripts are plain Ruby, you can **use Ruby's API** to carry out whatever tasks you want.
-You have all the native power of a general-purpose programming language at your disposal:  <!-- .element: class="fragment fade-in-parent-with-next" -->
+You have all the native power of a general-purpose programming language at your disposal:
 <table>
   <tr>
     <td><img src="assets/rake-example.png" width="500"></td>